Mutual Exchange Search

 - One of you moves but the other goes elsewhere.

-If you have moved into a home that is subjected to a section 106 agreement which determines who is entitled to live in your home, i.e. a local connection, a mutual exchange of tenancies may not be permitted.
+If you have moved into a home that is subjected to a section 106 agreement which determines who is entitled to live in your home, i.e. a local connection, then a mutual exchange of tenancies may not be permitted.

 Internet based mutual exchange schemes